Press Room | Interviews | Writings

 About — Dr. Minor

-He is Professor Emeritus of Religious Studies at the University of Kansas where he taught for thirty-three years and was the chair of the Religious Studies Department for six.
+He is currently Professor Emeritus of Religious Studies at the University of Kansas where he taught for thirty-three years and was the chair of the Religious Studies Department for six.
 A native of Milwaukee, Wisconsin, he received the Ph.D. in Religion from the University of Iowa in 1975 and an M.A. in Biblical Studies from Trinity International University in Chicago.

-His newest book, When Religion is an Addiction was published by HumanityWorks! in St. Louis.
+His most popular book, When Religion is an Addiction was published by HumanityWorks! in St. Louis.
 Previously he wrote Gay and Healthy in a Sick Society: The Minor Details published by HumanityWorks! in November, 2003, which was a Finalist for the Independent Publisher Book Award, and was named in national reviews as one of the best gay books of 2003.
 His Scared Straight: Why It's So Hard to Accept Gay People and Why It's So Hard to Be Human, also published by HumanityWorks! was named a Finalist for both a Lambda Literary Award and the Independent Publisher Book Award.
 In little more than a month from their publication, Menstuff.org, the premier men's issues website, named each of them "Book of the Week."

-He is the parent of a grown son and the grandparent of an eight-year-old grandson.
+He is the parent of a grown son and the grandparent of an thirtneen-year-old grandson.
 In 1994 he was a member of the Values Panel for the Kansas City Star (the daily newspaper for Kansas City) for its award-winning "Raising Kansas City Project."

 He was a member of the Communities Against Hate Crimes Task Force of the U.S. Attorney for the District of Kansas and the Diversity Advisory Committee of KCPT, the public television station for Kansas City, MO.
 He has served on other boards and task forces, such as the Advisory Board of the nationally acclaimed Center for Religious Experience and Study of Kansas City, the LGBT Task Force of the American Civil Liberties Union of Kansas and Western Missouri, the Statewide Executive Board of Missouri Jobs with Justice, the Workers' RIghts Board of Kansas City Jobs with Justice as its founding Chair, and the Board of Directors of the American Men's Studies Association.